10-3-pursuit/project-startup-challenge-fullstack/README.md

 Post your Github repo address on your team channel in Slack.

-1. Go over and notate what your group norms will be and Post your Group Norms Doc Link in the team Slack channel.
+1. Go over and notate your group norms and `Post your Group Norms Doc Link` in the team Slack channel.

 1. You will create wireframes for each view of the application.
 Try to include responsive wireframes as well.